Ringworm in Children

 Nail infection

 This type of ringworm causes the nails to become thickened and deformed.
 This problem affects the toenails more often than the fingernails.
-It happens more often in adolescents and adults rather than young children.
+It happens more often in teens and adults rather than young children.
 Symptoms may include thickening of the ends of the nails and yellowing of the nails.

 Body ringworm